 Effective communications have always been integral to achieving program goals, but the job was largely left to the “experts.”
-Program staff mostly provided ideas, background information and fact-checking.
+Program staff mostly provided ideas, background information, and fact-checking.
 Today, however, with media as diversified and interactive as it is, this model is not only unrealistic but unwise.
 Instead of leaving the job to the communications staff, your organization must build a staff that communicates.

-Your program staff is probably already reading blogs, tweets and other content ripe for sharing.
-But do they take the next step and post it to the organization’s Facebook page or retweet it?
 The trick to effective communications today is ensuring that the entire staff feels responsible for its success.

 Here are a few tips to get your team to contribute to the conversation: